rsyncOSX/RsyncUI/README.md

 Please be aware it is an external task *not controlled* by RsyncUI, which executes the command-line tool rsync.
 The progress and termination of the external rsync task are monitored.
 The user can abort the task at any time.
 Please let the abort finish and cleanup properly before starting a new task.
 It might take a few seconds.
-If not, the apps might become unresponsive.
+If not, RsyncUI might become unresponsive.

 ### RsyncUI (Swift, SwiftUI)